adminundcode/libamt/README.md

 This SDK contains Code for Windows and Linux.
 Sadly, the Linux code is much older and does not utilize modern C++ code.
 Most of the code is pure C++ code.
-Why do not try to compile this on Linux.
-This is the result and gole of this project.
+Why do not try to compile this on Linux?
+This is the result and goal of this project.

 ## Get the AMT SDK